Ristinoa/SimpleNote/README.md

 - Then, without cluttering the repo with like 80 million .dmg installers, try to get a desktop-launchable executable file produced
 - DO NOT COMMIT WITHOUT CLEARING THE DIST FOLDER.
 THIS CAUSES A MESS.

+### 11/19/2024

+This looks incriminating.
+I HAVE been working on this project this whole time, the problem is that my amateur developer is shining through.
+I have repeatedly had to restart the electron phase of this project since npm install electron creates some MASSIVE files inside of the node_modules folder in electronapp.
+Additionally, dist (the folder where the script that produces the electron executable installer is placed) gets cluttered with dmg files (because I don't delete things because I'm a scrub) and then before I know it there are 3 branches with 1k changes staged.
+Enfuriating.

+What's my solution? .gitignore.
+I have put pathways to both dist and node_modules in the .gitignore file in the hopes that if git doesn't track those changes, if someone wants to run the scripts themselves, they can just perform the electron install themselves, and read appropriate documentation in the electronapp folder.
+(I haven't written that documentation yet, I'll get there though).

+Making this commit, pushing, then going to see if I set up .gitignore properly or not.